fabiocosta0305/fabiocosta0305.github.io/_posts/RPG/2016-05-27-Fortivitus.en.md

 #### Centurion Stunt - _The "Good Enough" Game_

-+ Because Nicola is very optimistic in all things, twice a session he can ask and receive some needed help from others, as long he can ask for it or he talked with those people before.
-This help came in play as an Scenario Aspect (like _My Goodness, you need some clean clothes!_ or _A Place to Stay at those freezing nights_), with one Free Invocation.
++ Because Nicola is very optimistic in all things, _twice a session_ he can ask and receive some needed help from others, as long he can ask for it or he talked with those people before.
+This help came in play as an _Scenario Aspect_ (like _My Goodness poor boy, you need some clean clothes!_ or _A Place to Stay at those freezing nights_), with one _Free Invocation_.
 He can't use this to do harm to others, but he can use this to help himself and/or others.
 Those Aspects stays as long as reasonable.
 He can combine the two uses into a Aspect with two invocations, under the same rules.

 #### Other Stunts

-+ Because I believe that _Everyone have a Good Heart_, I receive +2 to _Create Advantages_ by discovering (or creating/putting) good Aspects on someone _Carefully_
++ Because I believe that __Everyone have a Good Heart__, I receive +2 to _Create Advantages_ by discovering (or creating/putting) good Aspects on someone _Carefully_
-+ _Thespian:_ Because Nicola's a consummate actor, he has no penalty when attempts to impersonate someone much older , much taller or shorter than himself, with a radically different accent than himself, or the like.
++ __Thespian:__ Because Nicola's a consummate actor, he has no penalty when attempts to impersonate someone much older , much taller or shorter than himself, with a radically different accent than himself, or the like.

 ### Don Cagliostro (_real name: Frederick Van Der Merwe_) - 19th Century Spirit of Literacy